 I am, if only half the world you are to me.

 These two last lines of Ghazal are very contradictory.
-This is because from the very starting of the poem, the poet says that her beloved is everything for her, she is all for him, and he is all for her, she can do anything to fit her desire and suit her needs, he is all heaven and earth for her.
+This is because, from the very start of the poem, the poet says that her beloved is everything for her, she is all for him, and he is all for her, she can do anything to fit her desire and suit her needs, he is all heaven and earth for her.
 But as she comes to an end, she says “if only half the world you are to me.”